31 Oct – 1 Nov 2025, PRAGUE

 • using AI tools.

-Through peer learning and open dialogue, participants will share their experiences with these projects to inspire new ideas and foster resilience in independent media.
+Through peer learning and open dialogue, participants shared their experiences with these projects to inspire new ideas and foster resilience in independent media.

-More than 40 European small- and medium-size newsrooms will be represented at the summit.
-You will spend almost two days with reporters, editors, and mentors from across the continent eager to share experience and learn from each other about innovation and design thinking in the media industry.
+Nearly 40 European small- and medium-size newsrooms were represented at the summit.
+We spent almost two days with reporters, editors, and mentors from across the continent eager to share experience and learn from each other about innovation and design thinking in the media industry.

-Read about the power of design thinking from Transitions' partners
+Read about the power of design thinking from the newsrooms' representatives

 “The most valuable part of this project was discovering how eager our readers are to engage when we make participation simple, relevant, and respectful of their time.
 Collecting over 70,000 responses in just one month not only gave us unprecedented insights into our audience, but also proved that trust and dialogue can be built directly within journalism itself.”